 (a) has a source of steady and regular income sufficient to cover the costs of subsistence for the foreigner himself/herself and family members dependent on him/her;

 (b) has health insurance within the meaning of the Act of 27 August 2004 on health care services financed from public funds, or a document certifying that the costs of treatment in the territory of the Republic of Poland will be covered by the insurer.
 All these cards are temporary, meaning they do not make the cardholder a Polish Citizen, yet!

 The difference between card 2 and 3, is that Card Number 3 does not require a Work Permit to be made by an employer.
 You can use the Long-Term EU card to work inside the Territory of Poland without depending on an employer to make your permit.

-You can apply for first one – Long-Term Residence of EU (pobyt rezydenta długoterminowego UE), once your legal stay in Poland is longer than 5 years* (students permits is counting as a half of period; blue card holders can spend 3 out of 5 years can any other European Union country).
+You can apply for first one – Long-Term Residence of EU (pobyt rezydenta długoterminowego UE), once your legal stay in Poland is longer than 5 years* (students permits are counting as a half of period; blue cardholders can spend 3 out of 5 years can any other European Union country).
 Maximum break at once during this 5 years cannot be longer than 6 months – in total no longer than 10 months/5 years.

 My personal experience: